jackhoang99/airlast-s-management/GENERATE_QUOTE_COMPONENT.md

 ## Styling

-The component uses the same styling as the JobQuoteSection:
+The component uses the same styling as the JobQuoteHistorySection:

 - **Card Layout**: Consistent card-based design
 - **Tab Navigation**: Clean tab interface